hamedrazavi/hamedrazavi.github.io/articles/rental_analysis.md

 alt_rentPerRoom # to display the map
 ```

-Here is the result of the execution of the above code:
+Here is the result of the execution of this code:

 <!DOCTYPE html>
 <html>